The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 YELLOW-TONED WOOD STAINS

-Yellow-stained wood finishes were especially popular in the 90s and fell a bit out of favor in the early 2000s.
-As for undertones, yellow-toned woods are often committed to yellow but can slide slightly into yellow-orange or, more rarely, yellow-pink or yellow-green.
+As for undertones, yellow-toned woods often commit to yellow but can slide slightly into yellow-orange or, more rarely, yellow-pink or yellow-green.

 ORANGE-TONED WOOD STAINS

-Orange wood stains are super common as it relates to oak cabinets.
-However, you can find orange on almost ANY wood species, as the STAIN can have orange in it!
+Orange wood stains are super common in oak cabinets, especially golden oak and some honey oak.
+However, you can find orange in almost any wood species, as the stain applied to the wood can contain it!

-- Some greige/taupe colors can be quite pretty for a moderate balanced approach.
+- GREIGES & TAUPES.
+Some greiges and taupes can be quite pretty for a moderately balanced approach with mild, thoughtful contrast.
 However, beige is your BEST bet.

 RED, PINK, OR CHERRY WOOD STAINS